-Other matters pending: With the decline in attendance and revenue from off-track wagering, the DAA considered alternative uses for a large portion of its 90,000 square-foot satellite wagering facility.
-This repurposing included an entertainment venue with a capacity of 1,900 and eating areas.
+Other matters pending: With the decline in attendance and revenue from off-track wagering, the District considered alternative uses for a large portion of its 90,000 square-foot satellite wagering facility.
+This repurposing will include an entertainment venue with a capacity of 1,900 and eating areas.
 The renovation began in 2019, and the entertainment venue was expected to be complete in the summer of 2020.
 But due to the COVID-19 pandemic and disruptions to labor and supply chains, the opening date was delayed.
-The venue branded as The Sound started its operation in February of 2023.